Policy and Procedure Name:

 of the initial medical bill.

-a BWC order or a notice of referral (NOR) to the IC.
-BWC must have a PFR or an
+prior to issuing a BWC order or a Notice of Referral (NOR) to the IC.
+BWC must

-IME if issuing a denial order.
+have a PFR or an IME if issuing a denial order.

-months after the last paid date in a claim.
+systematic update occurs when 24 months after the last paid date in a claim.

-1. BWC staff
+1. BWC

-shall refer to the Standard
+staff will refer to the Standard

 Claim File Documentation and Altered Documents policy and procedure for